Somya1041/mbed_NXP_LPC1768/README.md

 ### 3. **Count_Display**
    - Implements a simple counter displayed on a 7-segment display or similar output device.
-   - This section contains 1 header file, 1 functions definition file and 2 application files using these header and definitions file.
+   - This section contains one header file, one functions definition file and two application files using these header and definitions file.
       ### Header File:
       - `count.h`: This is the header file which contains macros definition for the control and data pins, along with function prototypes for delay, sending commands, writing data, writing strings, and initializing the LCD.
 These functions enable interaction with the LCD for displaying information.